Daddy rarely changed diapers. To make light of the situation, I made a game. The goal?? To see how long a player could actually dodge diapers.

-We created a cast of characters including a floor bot, a dad, an alien, and a cat.
+I created a cast of characters including a floor bot, a dad, an alien, and a cat.
 The idea was to show that any and everyone would run away from this job (except for a super nurturing mom of course!)

 Players in Diaper Dodge

-For sound, we loved the original game's soundtrack (more about this later).
-We specifically felt the lyrics matched the baby theme, even though they're talking about bees.
+For sound, I loved the original game's soundtrack (more about this later).
+I specifically felt the lyrics matched the baby theme, even though they're talking about bees.
 One line reads, “they will attack anything that moves, anything that makes noise, smells, they don't care what they sting, they will [destroy] anything."
 The bass, upbeat tempo, and musical ride also beautifully adds to the gaming adventure.
 If you haven’t gotten that far in Diaper Dodge, the musical climax starts around the two-minute mark.

 Sound editor for fart noises in Diaper Dodge